To learn more about the Troopers, check out some of our favorite videos below:

 How do I audition and become a member?

-The first thing to do is register for a camp or satellite audition.
-Once you register, you will be invited to join our Facebook groups and introduced to your section staff.
+The first thing to do is register for a camp, satellite audition or submit a video audition.
+Once you register, you will be invited to join our Facebook groups and be introduced to your section staff.
 They will then walk you through the audition process.
 Register early to receive discounts.

 What is a typical day like in the summer?